-Each year since her passing, the Krehm family has held a memorial concert as a fundraiser for St. Michael's ICU.Read More
+Each year since her passing, the Krehm family has held a memorial concert as a fundraiser for St. Michael's ICU, which has now raised over $100,000 for the hospital.Read More

 "Opera 5’s past productions have incorporated elements from the worlds of photography, dance, cabaret/pop culture..."Read More

 For those who admire what opera singers can do, 'Whose Opera is it Anyway?' is totally mind-blowing; these singers add serious variables to the existing pressure of singing in public and being appropriately funny in a comedy bar.Jenna Douglas, Schmopera

 Our leading couple, Rosalinda and Eisenstein, were given fresh life in Rachel Krehm and Michael Barrett.
 Krehm's full ringing soprano filled the hall and suited the Viennese style quite well.Gregory Finney, Schmopera

 Rachel Krehm as Rosalinda enjoyed the comical oversize costume elements that were part of the Brechtian design scheme by Matthew Vaile.
 We’re put into a self-conscious, self-reflexive sort of world, at times resembling cabaret, yet the singing was full-out operatic, Krehm rising every time to the powerful high notes without losing her sense of fun.Leslie Barcza, the barczablog

 A very difficult role for a singer and actress/singer Mme Krehm did it beautifully...
 This is live performance at its artistic best.Alvina Ruprecht, Capital Critics’ Circle